Master of Arts in Pastoral Studies – Spiritual Direction

 All graduates will also be qualified to practice as Christian Life Coaches and have advanced standing to become Board Certified Coaches through the Center for Credentialing and Education (whether or not they are licensed mental health providers).

-Holy Apostles requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking DTH 645 Nature and Grace as well as PAS 602 Fundamentals of Practical Theology.
+Holy Apostles College and Seminary requires M.A. in Pastoral Studies candidates to complete a 6-credit co-requisite sequence by taking DTH 645 Nature and Grace as well as PAS 602 Fundamentals of Practical Theology.
 Following these co-requisite courses, an additional 12-credit Pastoral Studies Core is to be taken.

 - PAS 683 Pastoral Counseling 1: Spiritual Helping & Accompaniment